Digital terrestrial television in Denmark

 Digital terrestrial television in Denmark was technically launched in March 2006 after some years of public trials.
 The official launch was at midnight on 1 November 2009, when analogue broadcasts ceased nationwide.

 As of June 2020, five national multiplexes are available.
-MUX 1 is owned by DR but operated by Teracom A/S. They broadcast free-to-air channels only.
-MUX 2 - 5 are owned and operated by Boxer broadcasting encrypted pay-TV only.
+MUX 1 is owned by DR but operated by Cibicom A/S. They broadcast free-to-air channels only.
+MUX 2 - 5 are owned and operated by Norlys broadcasting encrypted pay-TV only.

 History

 Pre-launch

 In 1999, a trial was launched in Copenhagen and Zealand.
 Another trial was launched in 2002 on northern Jutland, broadcasting the three public service channels and an experimental regional channel called "TV 2/Nord-Digital".

 In June 2005, a broad majority consisting of Venstre, the Conservative People's Party, the Social Democrats, the Radical Liberal Party, the Socialist People's Party and Danish People's Party agreed that the analogue broadcasts would cease in October 2009.